solve-ease/frontend_dev_assignment/README.md

 ## Deliverables
 1. Fork the assignment repo, make changes there.
-2. Fill in the google form with your details for submission.
+2. Fill in the [Google form](https://forms.gle/NnZEwMcHH2dJ59zJ8) with your details for submission.

 ---